 Early Retirement 60 – 70 Go-go years

 Middle Retirement 70 – 80 Go-slow years

 Late Retirement 80 + No-go years

-Anticipates how & when you tap assets to cover your personal expenses.
+Anticipates how and when you tap assets to cover your personal expenses.

 Understands the range of taxes you will face at various stages.

-Your tax exposure will change throughout the 4 stages of retirement, you’ll need a strategy that anticipates both traditional taxes AND possible taxes, surcharges, and penalties related to Social Security, Medicare, and other income sources.
+Your tax exposure will change throughout the four stages of retirement, you’ll need a financial strategy that anticipates both traditional taxes AND possible taxes, surcharges, and penalties related to Social Security, Medicare, and other income sources.